-New products or major revisions to existing products are always exciting.
-Without a doubt they are an important milestone for your company.
+New products and major revisions to existing products are always exciting.
+Without a doubt, they are an important milestone for your company.
 So it is natural that a lot of investment goes into building a new offering and bringing it to the market.
-However organizations seldom pay attention to the last leg of the process.
-Releasing the offering to sales.
-You would wonder what we mean by releasing to sales.
-Usually products are released to the market, to your customers and prospects.
-And while that is true in some instances, in a typical B2B scenario your product is taken to the field by your sales community.
-They are the ones who are going to be relaying the benefits and value propositions of this new release .
-They are the ones carrying the bag to bring additional revenue by selling this new/updated offering.
-And that is why you should have a repeatable and effective “release to sales process”.
+However, organizations seldom pay required attention to the last leg of the process.
+Releasing the offering to your customer-facing team members.
+In a typical B2B technology company, your product is taken to the market by three primary constituents:

 - Sales – This team includes your account executives and sales development reps.

 - Customer Success – The members of this team are plugged in with your current customer base and many times a new product offering can have a potential to make serious money in your existing customer base.

 - Partners – Your organization’s partner community (if there is one) is an important channel to take the product to the market.

 Companies do invest some time in updating these parties about the new offering.
 For the internal community (sales and/or customer success), they will have a session to update them on the new offering.
 And for the external partner community, companies will have a webinar to bring them up to speed on the offering.
 And they stop there and wait for revenue to roll in for the new products.
 However, this half-ass effort rarely results in any success in the field.
 Unless companies do not enable their revenue channels with the right information when the channels need it, they will see poor results for their new offerings.

 Moreover, doing a “release to sales” process right does not take any extra resources than what is already being expended to support the release process.
 One just has to make a shift in two areas: timeline and enablement approach.

 Here are some best practices to release a new (or upgraded) product to the market: